Sardine vs Tuna - Health impact and Nutrition Comparison

 Their health significance will be explored in the section on health effects.

 Sardines are higher in cholesterol compared to tuna.
-The amount of cholesterol of sardines is 100mg higher than that of tuna.
-Which is relatively very high and has to be taken into consideration.
+The amount of cholesterol of sardines is 100mg higher than that of tuna, which is relatively very high and has to be considered.

 Sardines have a richer and more versatile mineral profile compared to tuna.
 Sardine is richer in phosphorus, zinc, copper, calcium, and iron.
 In addition to that, sardine has higher amounts of sodium than tuna.
 On the other hand, tuna is richer in magnesium and has a lower sodium content.